firebase/genkit/docs/evaluation.md

 ]
 ```

-The data extractor will automatically locate retrievers and add the produced docs to the dataset as context.
+The data extractor will automatically locate retrievers and add the produced docs to the context array.
 By default, `eval:run` will run against all configured evaluators, and like `eval:flow`, results for `eval:run` will appear in the evaluation page of DevUI, located at `localhost:4000/evaluate`.

+To run evaluation over an already extracted dataset:

 ```posix-terminal
 npx genkit eval:run customLabel_dataset.json